lupyuen/lupyuen.github.io/src/mmu.md

 Whenever we __switch the context__ from Kernel to Application: We __swap the value__ of the SATP Register...
 Which points to a __Different Level 1__ Page Table!

-The __Address Space ID__ (stored in SATP Register) will also change.
+The __Address Space ID__ (stored in SATP Register) can also change.
 It's a handy shortcut that tells us which Level 1 Page Table (Address Space) is in effect.

 (NuttX doesn't seem to use Address Space ID)